Usame Zukorlić

 Usame Zukorlić (Усаме Зукорлић; born 1992) is a Serbian Bosniak politician and economist serving as minister without portfolio since 2024.
 He was previously a member of the National Assembly from 2022 to 2024.
 An ethnic Bosniak, he has been the president of the Justice and Reconciliation Party since 2021.

 Early life

 Zukorlić was born in Constantine, Algeria in 1992.
-His father was Muamer Zukorlić, a Bosniak mufti and politician, while his mother, Umeja Abu Taha, was a Palestinian who was born in Brazil.
+His father was Muamer Zukorlić, a Bosniak mufti and politician, while his mother, Umeja Abu Taha, was of mixed Palestinian and German origin.
+She was born in Brazil.
 He attended primary and secondary school in Novi Pazar, and later studied at the International University, where he obtained his master's degree in economics, and Faculty of Islamic Studies.

 Career

 Zukorlić has been the member of the Justice and Reconciliation Party, previously known as Bosniak Democratic Union of Sandžak, since the early 2010s.
 He previously served as the head of the youth wing of the party.
 Following the death of his father in November 2021, Muamer Zukorlić, he was appointed as head of the party.

 Shortly before he got elected as president of the Justice and Reconciliation Party, the National Assembly elected him as deputy president of the Republic Electoral Commission (RIK).
 Zukorlić was chosen as the ballot representative of his party for the 2022 general election.
 He had expressed his support to continue the cooperation between SPP and the Serbian Progressive Party, while during the electoral campaign, his party campaigned on education reforms and anti-discrimination politics.
 Following the election, he was elected as MP in the National Assembly.
 Zukorlić was elected vice-president of the National Assembly on 2 August.